McCormick Montessori Procedures

 How frequently do we pay tuition?

-Credit card charges or payroll deduction occur bi-weekly, coinciding with the Swedish Covenant Hospital pay day, and will be done two weeks in advance of services.
+Credit card charges or payroll deduction occur bi-weekly, coinciding with the Swedish Hospital pay day, and will be done two weeks in advance of services.

 Do you charge a late pick-up fee?